foodfight/showz/scripts/episode-x-jesserobbins.md

 * Use Metrics to Build Confidence
 * Celebrate Successes
 * Exploit Compelling Events
+* Conference videos are great but rarely include the Q&A and post-presentation discussions that the presenter has with individuals from the audience.
+How did people respond to your talk, what questions did they have?
+What feedback did they share?

 ### Community

-* You're the Chief Community Officer at Opscode...what's new?
+* You're the Chief Community Officer at Opscode...what's new in the community?
+  * You're planning 2 new Community Openings and 6 more events...can you share some details about those?
   * Supporting local user groups
   * Public training
-  * You're planning 2 new Community Openings and 6 more events...can you share some details about those?
   * What are some of the most exciting things going on in the Chef Community?